Logo VHM ABC

 antaracia maculoza cape york2

-Origin: North of Australia
+Origin: Northern Australia

-Length: up to 106 centimeters
+Length: Up to 106 centimeters

-Age: up to 25 years
+Lifespan: Up to 25 years

 Care

-Experience: Starting snake keeper
+Experience: Beginner snake keeper

 Food: Live or dead prey.

-Feeding young: Every 5 to 7 days
+Feeding young: Every 7 days

-Water basin: Yes
+Water dish: Yes

-Change water: 3 times a week
+Water changes: 3 times a week

 Water